kyma-project/website/src/blog-posts/13-release-notes-07.md

 In the coming releases, we plan to address the remaining features from the proposal.
 If you are interested in contributing, feel free to contact us on [Slack](http://slack.kyma-project.io).
 Meanwhile, read [this document](/docs/0.7/components/asset-store#overview-overview) to find out more about the Asset Store component.

+### Known issues

+Switching Asset Store to recommended production mode, with Minio Gateway under the hood and Google Cloud Storage support, requires additional manual configuration.
+This is because for this release the Minio setup must support our legacy solution and default **content** bucket setup.
+The problem is caused by the limitation of Google Cloud Storage which requires the bucket name to be globally unique.

 ## Console

 ### UI views migrated to SAP Fiori Fundamentals